-Hey Virginia lawmakers, the Lincoln-Douglas debates did not involve Frederick Douglass
+Hey, Virginia lawmakers, the Lincoln-Douglas debates did not involve Frederick Douglass

-Section B3 of the bill, which was sponsored by freshman GOP Del.
-Wren M. Williams, defined what could be taught as “the founding documents,” like the Declaration of Independence, the Constitution, excerpts from the Federalist Papers, the writings of the Founding Fathers and Alexis de Tocqueville’s classic “Democracy in America.”
+Section B3 of the bill, which was sponsored by Republican freshman Del.
+Wren Williams, defined what could be taught as “the founding documents,” like the Declaration of Independence, the Constitution, excerpts from the Federalist Papers, the writings of the Founding Fathers and Alexis de Tocqueville’s classic “Democracy in America.”
 Oh, and one more thing: “the first debate between Abraham Lincoln and Frederick Douglass.”

 It was a clear reference to the famed Lincoln-Douglas debates, one of the high points in this country’s intellectual, moral and civic history, but there’s just one problem: Lincoln did not debate Frederick Douglass.